 I honestly made a series of mistakes like this in most of my articles in the past.
-As I mentioned before, it is probably because of my language—heavily rooted in the Spanish language.
+As I mentioned, it is probably because my language is heavily rooted in Spanish.

-9. Ignoring the 3 key components in content writing
+9. Ignoring the 3 critical components in content writing.

-At this point, let’s go back to the basics of an essay.
+Now, let’s go back to the basics of an essay.
 Why would we have to do that?
-It is because I noticed in a lot of articles today, some writers don’t pay attention to the:
+It is because I noticed in a lot of articles today some writers don’t pay attention to the following:

 If you think they aren’t beneficial in content writing, it’s a big mistake.
-Your thought arrangement in the articles or blog posts depends on the manner your introduction, body, and conclusion flow.
+Your thought arrangement in the articles or blog posts depends on how your introduction, body, and conclusion flow.

-Therefore, you fight with thousands of great writers around the world to earn that space!
-Google only provides 7 to 10 vacant spots, and only the best articles have higher chances to get one.
+Therefore, you fight with thousands of great writers worldwide to earn that space!
+Google only provides 7 to 10 vacant spots, and only the best articles have higher chances of getting one.
 Do you get what I mean?

 So, good headlines comprise: